google/styleguide/pyguide.md

 <a id="functions-and-methods"></a>
 #### 3.8.3 Functions and Methods

-As used in this section "function" applies to methods, functions, and generators.
+In this section, "function" means a method, function, or generator.

 A function must have a docstring, unless it meets all of the following criteria: